yolc-dev/yul-dsl-monorepo/README.md

 ----------

 - [x] Jan 6th, 2025: public announcement, with the first technical release (unversioned).
-- [ ] End of Feb 2025: version 0.0.1.0 with major features completion.
+- [ ] End of Apr 2025: version 0.0.1.0 with major features completion.
-- [ ] End of Mar 2025: version 0.0.2.0 with first live in production projects.
+- [ ] End of May 2025: version 0.0.2.0 with first live in production projects.
 - ...

 Research Topics
 ---------------

-- A paper on the linearly versioned monad, the cornerstone of Yolc's linear safety, as a survey of comparing it to other resource management method including monadic regions, CoDensity, etc.
+- A paper on the linearly versioned monad, the cornerstone of Yolc's linear safety, as a survey of comparing it to other resource management methods, including monadic regions, CoDensity, etc.
 - Liquid Haskell integration.
 - Extend core types through dependent types.
-- Portable YulDSL artifact for non-Haskell language embedding and cross-languages modules.
+- Portable YulDSL artifact as multi-languages modules for non-Haskell language usages.

 <!--
 Local Variables: